-After Vernon and Eileen were married on March 26th, 1976, they raised commercial cattle for many years.
-Vernon purchased his first farmland at Cadillac in 1975 when he was 17 years old, while completing his last year of high school.
+After Vernon and Eileen were married on March 26th, 1976, they raised grain and commercial cattle for many years.
+Vernon purchased his first farmland at Cadillac in 1975 when he was 17 years old while completing his last year of high school.
 More land has since been added to that first 3 quarters of rocky farmland, and over time, many grain fields have been re-seeded to tame grass.
 Native pasture for grazing and grain production for feeding or selling, rounds out the typical production cycle each season.

-Their family of one daughter, Carla, and three sons, Glen, Ross and Tyler, were all instrumental as they contributed to the everyday learning and development of a seedstock operation.
-They were a huge part of that early success: halter breaking, selecting, breeding and showing cattle, that would be part of the much larger picture down the road.
-Industry cattle events and trade shows were, and are, a very enjoyable time of the year for all of us, and a time to get to know fellow cattle breeders across the industry.
+Their family of one daughter, Carla, and three sons, Glen, Ross, and Tyler, were all instrumental as they contributed to the everyday learning and development of a seedstock operation.
+They were a huge part of that early success - halter breaking, selecting, breeding, and showing cattle, that would be part of the much larger picture down the road.
+Industry cattle events and trade shows were, and are a very enjoyable time of the year for all of us, and a time to get to know fellow cattle breeders across the industry.

-We are very proud and richly blessed to have three daughters-in-law: Julie, Tara and Melanie, and a son-in-law Mario, and 11 young grandchildren, 15 years and under!"
+We are very proud and richly blessed to have three daughters-in-law: Julie, Tara, and Melanie, and a son-in-law Mario, and 11 young grandchildren, 15 years and under!

 Morgan, Carla, Mario & Nathan Chabot; Anica, Amara, Julie, Glen, & Kegan Davidson; Ross, Tara, Flynn, Jaime, Ash & Cameron Davidson; Melanie, Tyler, Sadie & Sage Davidson.
 Parents - Vernon & Eileen Davidson